-He will have had few complaints then about the amount of games he played after turning pro.
+He will have had few complaints then about the number of games he played after turning pro.
 During his first stint with Boca, Tevez notched up 110 games in all competitions over the course of four seasons, scoring 38 goals and winning the Copa Libertadores and the now defunct Intercontinental Cup in 2003 along the way.

 For Argentina, he led the line in their 2003 South American U-20 Championship win and their gold medal victory in the 2004 Olympic Games, during which Tevez scored eight goals in six games including a memorable hat-trick against Costa Rica in the quarterfinals and the winner in the final against Paraguay.
 However, he is yet to follow these early victories up with any success at senior level; a veteran member of a golden generation yet to deliver for La Albiceleste.